 As well as contributing substantially to the MBA's charitable aims, another of the functions of the magazine is to bring articles from the mba's academic journals Journal of The Marine Biological Association and Marine Biodiversity Records to a wider readership.

 Everything that makes it into print is of high quality, but I'd like to highlight the articles that really informed and gripped me.
 And so, without further preamble, here is the Editor's top ten:

 1. Big, Blue and beautiful by Sylvia Earle and Dan Laffoley

-Top of the heap is this scary but at the same time inspiring piece by Sylvia Earle and Dan Laffoley.
-This article would be here even if Dr Earle was not one of the world’s best-known scientists.
+Top of the heap is a scary but at the same time inspiring piece by Sylvia Earle and Dan Laffoley.
+This article would be here even if Dr Earle were not one of the world’s best-known scientists.
 The authors urge the marine community to reset how we connect people to the ocean through technology (the digital ocean) and the use of hope spots to push forward on marine protection.